 This session is for any university at the beginning of their involvement with ECU’s equality charters.
 Providing an overview of the history and processes, the workshop will equip your staff with the tools to start on their journey towards applying to an ECU Charter.

-Participating in a review panel is one of the best ways to build understanding of ECU’s equality charters – this session seeks to share this experience beyond the panel setting, so that attendees can begin to “think like a panellist” and utilise this insight in their self-assessment process and development of a charter submission.
+This group session seeks to share this experience beyond the panel setting so that attendees can begin to “think like a panellist” and utilise this insight in their self-assessment process and development of a charter submission.

 Once your institution has made the decision to become a member of the Race Equality Charter (REC) it can be daunting to know how to begin.
 This session guides you through the process.